Albert Austin Harding: Director of bands

 By 1919, following World War I, the bands had expanded to three organizations.
 The first band was designated the Concert Band and was increased to 100 members from every college in the university plus a few faculty members who qualified and wanted to play.
 Military duties were taken over by the First and Second Regiment Bands conducted by the band assistants.
 These two bands also functioned as concert groups.
-From 1926 onward the band assistants also took over drills and performances of the football band, the Marching Illini.
+From 1926 onward the band assistants also took over drills and performances of the football band, forerunner of the Marching Illini.
 In July 1922 there was sufficient interest among students, faculty and townspeople that a Summer Band was organized at the university to play Twilight Concerts similar to those given in the spring.
 This band has continued relatively unchanged since that time.

 When Harding became conductor there was very little original music written for band by outstanding composers.
 Published concert music consisted mainly of transcriptions of orchestral music for small bands of limited ability and instrumentation, so he began to transcribe brilliant, colorful orchestral compositions to fit the instrumentation and ability of his band.
 These transcriptions were done under an agreement with publishers that they be used exclusively by the University of Illinois bands and not be copied or loaned out to other bands.
 The list grew to more than 150 handwritten manuscripts by the time he retired in 1948.

 He continued to increase the dimensions of the band program by adding concert band music and his own transcriptions of symphonic and chamber pieces to performances at ceremonies and sporting events.
 He also enforced professionalism within the bands.
 The Concert Band became unique, especially because of his interest in unusual instruments.
 Not only did he utilize typical band instruments but in 1924 he added many unusual instruments such as the basset horn, saxonet, B-flat bass sarrusophone, E-flat bass sarrusophone, CC contra-bass sarrusophone, terz flute, A-flat flute, musette, valve trombone, tenor antoniophone, bass antoniophone, bellstedtromba, bass cornophone and ophicleide.
 John Philip Sousa called the Concert Band "the world's greatest college band."

 The Concert Band became well known away from the campus through annual spring tours and weekly radio broadcasts that were well established by 1927.
 Band concerts in the University Auditorium were popular and well attended by students, faculty and townspeople.
 The Concert Band always played a formal concert for the June graduation festivities in addition to playing for the Commencement ceremonies.